FrancescAlted/caterva/RELEASING.rst

 Announcing
 ----------

 - Send an announcement to the blosc list.
-Use the ``ANNOUNCE.rst`` file as skeleton (possibly as the definitive version).
+Use the ``ANNOUNCE.md`` file as skeleton (possibly as the definitive version).